-In summary, it can be established that by approving this Act, an issue in Canada that has remained unresolved for decades can be regulated in a favourable manner.
+In summary, it can be established that by approving this Act, an issue in Western Australia that has remained unresolved for decades can be regulated in a favourable manner.

-The Act deliberately refrains from touching upon the highly controversial issue of legalising voluntary euthanasia (act of killing a person on this competent persons' explicit request, sometimes called "mercy killing"), which always arises when a person wishing to die is physically totally incapable of performing an act of suicide, even if this only involves actuating a specially constructed aid/device to this end.
-Based on the Swiss experience, these cases are so rare in comparison to the others that this issue can remain open for now.
+The Act deliberately refrains from touching upon the highly controversial issue of legalising voluntary euthanasia (act of another person administering lethal medication to a person on this competent persons' explicit request, sometimes called "mercy killing"), which always arises when a person wishing to die is physically totally incapable of performing an act of suicide, even if this only involves actuating a specially constructed aid/device to this end.
+Based on the Swiss experience, these cases are so rare in comparison to the others that this issue can remain open for this Act.
+However, of course, for Western Australia's lawmakers nothing stands in the way to regulate both accompanied suicide and voluntary euthanasia, as for example Belgium has done.

-B. Specific Explanatory Notes
+Specific Explanatory Notes